 And while fall may mean getting ready for winter, the waters of the Hub are still open for business!
-With no bugs to speak of, crisp blue skies, and countless colors hanging off of every tree, paddling in the fall must be experienced to be believed.
+With no bugs to speak of, crisp blue skies, and countless colors hanging off of every tree, paddling in the fall is unbelievably fun.
 While you may want to tackle historic lakes like Schroon and Paradox, there are some smaller gems like Boreas Ponds and the Essex Chain that are just begging to be paddled!

 The Adirondack Hub has all kinds of adventure, but we also have tons of flavors that will scratch your culinary itch as well!

-Lake Harris Lodge is also new this year, and adds a bit of glamour to the Hub with it’s gorgeous dining room and glamping options.
+Lake Harris Lodge adds a bit of glamour to mix with it’s gorgeous dining room and glamping options.
 If camping and eating are on the agenda, then the Newcomb Cafe and Campground is another great option for those looking to get an early start.

 Our local flavor creators didn’t spend most of this year sitting idly by.
-Pitkin’s Restaurant in Schroon Lake underwent a major renovation, including a brand-new outdoor patio, which is the perfect place to enjoy dinner in a hoodie as the fall colors abound.
-Just down the road, 9 Mile Coffee was also spruced up.
-While the delicious coffee, food, and amazing hospitality remain the same, our local businesses continue to improve!
+The outdoor patio at Pitkin’s Restaurant in Schroon Lake is the perfect place to enjoy dinner in a light jacket as the fall colors abound.
+Just down the road, 9 Mile Coffee is all spruced up and ready to serve you warm and welcoming coffee!